 The main difference between a porcelain inlay and onlay involves the area covered by the restoration.
 Porcelain inlays lie entirely within the cusps on the chewing surface of your tooth, while onlays cover one or more of the cusps.
-Dr. Erickson will recommend the appropriate restoration based on the extensiveness of the damage in your tooth.
+Dr. Erickson and Dr. Godawa will recommend the appropriate restoration based on the extensiveness of the damage in your tooth.

 Restoring a tooth with a dental inlay or onlay can allow you to regain the full biting strength and overcome any eating or speech problems that resulted from the tooth problem.

 Completion of a new dental inlay or onlay typically takes our team two appointments.
-During your first visit, Dr. Erickson will take digital impressions of the region to be treated.
+During your first visit, we will take digital impressions of the region to be treated.
 These impressions are sent to our lab and used to craft your new inlay or onlay.
 In the meantime, a temporary inlay or onlay is created to protect your tooth while your new restoration is being made.

-Dr. Erickson removes any damaged or diseased tooth structure.
+We remove any damaged or diseased tooth structure.
 After the tooth is cleaned, it is prepared using a gentle tool.
 Then, the temporary inlay or onlay is adhered to the tooth.

-When you return to our office for your final visit, Dr. Erickson will check to see that the new restoration fits into your bite correctly.
+When you return to our office for your final visit, we will check to see that the new restoration fits into your bite correctly.
 Any adjustments are made and your inlay or onlay is bonded in its place.
 At this time, we will instruct you on proper care of your restoration.